iamse-blog/workflows-templates/bb-getSlackDetailsWithCAPIA/readme.md

 * I've used `Okta - User Added to Group` for sake of example.
 You can substitute this to meet your needs.
 Just make sure to use the `Slack - Read User` to get the Slack User ID needed for the query object.
 * If you zoom in on my flow, you'll also notice that I built some error handling into my flow by putting my Custom API calls within an "If Error" card and building outputs in the case of a success as well as a failure.
 It's never a bad idea to build some error handling into your flows to make them more robust.

-Feel free to download this example and import it to your environment: {% embed https://gist.github.com/bbarrows89/9f8d918f395ee5c8cfefc77ab890b8ed.js %} **_Download steps:_**
+Feel free to [download](https://github.com/bbarrows89/oktaworkflows/blob/main/guides/getSlackUserStatus/getSlackUserDetailsAndStatus.flow) this example and import it to your environment.

+**_Download steps:_**
-* _right click "view raw" in the panel above on the right_
+* _right click "view raw"_
 * _click "Save Link As"_
-* _be sure the filename ends in `.flow`_
+* _be sure the filename ends in `.flow` !_

+_Read more about how to import and export flows [here](https://help.okta.com/wf/en-us/Content/Topics/Workflows/build/export-import-flows.htm)._

 ---